nikovett/charging-planner/CONTEXT.md

 ### `min_slot_minutes` applies to gaps too
 Both block length and inter-block gaps must be ≥ `min_slot_minutes`.
 Same physical constraint: the charger shouldn't toggle on or off for less than this duration.

-### Forecast augmentation is display-only
+### Forecast augmentation is display-only (unless it's the only source)
-Forecast slots in `price_slots` are never passed to the selection algorithm or optimal calculation.
-They exist solely to fill the histogram's right side before Nord Pool publishes tomorrow's prices.
+When real prices are available (ENTSO-E or Sähkötin), forecast slots in `price_slots` are never passed to the selection algorithm or optimal calculation — they exist solely to fill the histogram's right side.
+However, when both real sources fail, `fetch_forecast_prices` is used as a last resort and those slots ARE used for selection.
+In that case no display augmentation is fetched on top (the `price_source != "forecast"` guard prevents it).

 ### Historical slots included in price_slots
 Both ENTSO-E and Sähkötin return slots from the previous evening onwards (not just future slots).
 This gives the histogram enough data to center properly on the charging slot midpoint without being clamped to "now".